-If you are one of the many runners who heads out the door first thing in the morning to get your miles in, you have faced the ever-popular question of whether you should try to eat something first or run on an empty stomach.
+If you’re one of the many runners who lace up and head out the door first thing in the morning, you’ve probably faced the familiar question: Should you eat something before your run, or just go on an empty stomach?

 But is fasted running actually beneficial?
-More importantly, is fasted running safe?
-Is it better to run after eating, or are there weight loss benefits to running on an empty stomach?
+More importantly, is it safe?
+And when it comes to performance and body composition, is it better to run after eating, or does heading out on an empty stomach offer real advantages?

 What Is Fasted Running?

-Because of the overnight fast while you sleep, this may mean that you’re running anywhere from 7-16 or more hours since the last meal or snack you consumed.
+Because of the overnight fast that occurs while you sleep, this can mean you’re running anywhere from 7 to 16 hours, or more, since your last meal.

-For example, if you normally eat a banana or piece of toast when you wake up and then run for 45 minutes 30 minutes later, try skipping the snack and reducing your run to 20-30 minutes.
+For example, if you normally eat a banana or toast upon waking and run 45 minutes later, you might try skipping the snack and shortening the run to 20–30 minutes.

 What Are the Benefits of Fasted Running?

-Fasted running has been shown to increase the relative percentage of fat oxidation, which means that a greater percentage of the calories that you are burning while you run is coming from stored body fat rather than from stored muscle glycogen.
+Fasted running has been shown to increase the relative percentage of fat oxidation, meaning that a greater percentage of the calories you burn while you run come from stored body fat rather than from stored muscle glycogen.

 Excess carbohydrates that you eat are converted into glycogen, which is then stored in the skeletal muscles and liver.